Warren Moon: Personal life

 In 1981, Moon married Felicia Hendricks, whom he had known since they were 16 years old.
 They had three children together and divorced in 2001.
+In February 1996, Moon was acquitted of a misdemeanor charge of spousal assault.
 Moon married his second wife, Mandy Ritter, in 2005.
 They had one child and are currently separated.

-Moon currently lives in Redmond, Washington.
+As of 2020, Moon lives in Redmond, Washington.
 In 1989, he launched the Crescent Moon Foundation, which provides college scholarships for economically disadvantaged students.
 Moon also supports various charitable organizations including the United Negro College Fund, Ronald McDonald House, Muscular Dystrophy Association, Cystic Fibrosis Foundation, American Heart Association, and Cerebral Palsy Foundation.